Medicare Billing Privilege Revocations & Appeals Attorneys

 - Respond appropriately to audits and investigations; and

-- Take immediate steps to protect themselves should the prospect of actions like revocation put them and their practices at risk.
+- Take immediate legal steps to protect themselves should the prospect of actions like revocation put them and their practices at risk.

 Failing to take such steps can have significant consequences, including: